microprediction/microprediction/README.md

 This project is new.
 Yet the API is already in active use by two leading financial institutions.
 Follow on [Linked-In](https://www.linkedin.com/company/65109690) for updates.

-### What's different about this particular time series project?
+### One thing that's different...

 Nobody can block.

 We're not building a library to rule them all.
-Increasing accuracy over time is *not* predicated on a superior methodology, nor is progress blocked if I fail to approve a pull request (though PR's are more than welcome).
-This isn't a tyranical pyramid, but a market-inspired, competitive, network approach.
+Increasing accuracy over time is *not* predicated on a superior methodology, nor is progress blocked while pull requests wait to be approved.
 One writes, modifies and launches algorithms that bring existing repositories to life - training them on real-world operational problems and providing *live streaming distributional prediction* like [this](https://www.microprediction.com/what).

 ### You might be helping already